sabbir270/task/README.md

 Once the project is set up, you can access the web application by visiting http://localhost:8000/ in your web browser.
 The application allows you to view stock data, perform CRUD operations and visualize it using various charts generated with Plotly.

-## Contributing

-Contributions to this project are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Challenges Faced